-- Combine all ingredients in a bowl and chill in refrigerator until the chia turns into a pudding consistency, about 20 minutes.
+- Combine all ingredients in a bowl.
+Then chill in the refrigerator until the chia turns into a pudding consistency, about 20 minutes.

-- You can eat this pudding just like this, or if you desire a smooth consistency, add all ingredients and process until super smooth and then chill in the refrigerator for 20 minutes.
-Either way is great.
-You can top with homemade granola if you want a heartier breakfast option.
+- You can eat this pudding just like this, or if you desire a smooth consistency, add all ingredients and process until super smooth.
+After that, chill in the refrigerator for 20 minutes.
+However, either way, is great.
+Top with homemade granola if you want a heartier breakfast option.
 For a pretty presentation, try dividing the mixture before blending and reserve one mixture without blending.
-Then layer each mixture for an added variation in texture.
+Layer each mixture for an added variation in texture.
 Enjoy.

-Adding chia seeds to your diet is amazing for your gut health, but If you’re seriously interested in getting healthy, restoring your digestion and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here: https://eatyournutrition.com/restore-your-gut-health-enrollment.
-In the program you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.
+Adding chia seeds to your diet is amazing for your gut health.
+If you’re seriously interested in getting healthy, restoring your digestion, and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here: https://eatyournutrition.com/restore-your-gut-health-enrollment.
+In the program, you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll be sharing more information, tips and recipes to help you live a happier, healthier life.
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition.
+That’s where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life.

 CONNECT AND LET’S DISCUSS CHIA SEED BENEFITS!

 I would love to hear if you learned anything new about chia.
 Let me know in the comments below.
-You can also connect with me @Eat_Your_Nutrition on Instagram.
+Connect with me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva